01 of 08

 Get a High End Look for Less

-It happens all the time to those of us who love high end decor: your eye wants one thing, your budget wants another and ne'er the twain shall meet.
+It happens all the time to those of us who love high-end decor: your eye wants one thing, your budget wants another and ne'er the twain shall meet.
 Or at least, that's the way it seems at the time.
 The fact of the matter is, having a dining room that is expensive and having a dining room that looks expensive are two very different things.
 And if budgetary constraints are keeping you from the former, the good news is that the latter is much easier to attain than you might think.
 To get you started, here are eight fantastic budget-sensitive tips for helping your dining room to look its very best.

 One of the simplest upgrades that you can bring to your dining room is to add a touch of color to the walls.
-Paint is inexpensive, easy to apply, and lightly colored walls can be far more interesting that white walls without feeling like the room is drowning in bold tones.
+Paint is inexpensive, easy to apply, and lightly colored walls can be far more interesting than white walls without feeling like the room is drowning in bold tones.
 In this home, a light gray with lilac undertones adds a tinge of sophistication along with a cool color contrast to the warm wood of the table and chairs.Continue to 2 of 8 below.

 02 of 08